 The smoke and air quality map

-In just a few clicks a map showing smoke and air quality has been created.
+In just a few clicks a map showing smoke and air quality has been authored.

-Click smoke polygons to learn more about the smoke forecast.
+Click smoke polygons to view the pop-up and learn more about the smoke forecast.

-Click air quality stations to learn more about current conditions.
+Click air quality stations to open the pop-up to learn more about current conditions.